How do I use my airbrush?

 4. Mix the solution thoroughly with a gel brush or a soft bristle paint brush.

 5. Test spray a small area.
-Adjust the screw on the tail of the handpiece left to loosen the airway and allow the liquid solution to spray through the nozzle as needed.
-Pressing the trigger down to release air, and pull back gently to release the pigment.
+Adjust the screw on the tail of the handpiece by rotating it to the left to loosen the airway and allow the liquid solution to spray through the nozzle as needed.

 6. Spray from left to right in layers until your desired look is achieve.